SD-WAN: Online traffic engineering

 With a global view of network status, a controller that manages SD-WAN can perform careful and adaptive traffic engineering by assigning new transfer requests according to current usage of resources (links).
 For example, this can be achieved by performing central calculation of transmission rates at the controller and rate-limiting at the senders (end-points) according to such rates.

 Secure access service edge (SASE)

 SD-WAN is a core component of secure access service edge solutions (SASE) which incorporate network and security capabilities to more efficiently and securely connect distributed work environments (branch office, headquarters, home office, remote) to distributed applications located in data centers, cloud infrastructure, or delivered by SaaS services.
-With SASE, SD-WAN is combined with other network and security technologies including Cloud Access Security Broker (CASB), Secure Web Gateway, Data Loss Prevention (DLP), Firewall, and other capabilities to connect and protect users and applications.
-In December 2021, research firm Gartner estimated that by 2025, 50% of SD-WAN purchases will be part of a single vendor SASE offering.
+With SASE, SD-WAN is combined with other network and security technologies including cloud access security broker (CASB), Secure Web Gateway, Data Loss Prevention (DLP), Zero Trust Network Access (ZTNA), Firewall, and other capabilities to connect and protect users and applications.
+In December 2021, Gartner research firm estimated that by 2025, 50% of SD-WAN purchases will be part of a single vendor SASE offering.